Notes on Randomized Algorithms: Deutsch's algorithm

 Suppose now that $f(0) = f(1) = b$.
 Then the $\ket{1}$ terms cancel out and we are left with

 This puts all the weight on $\ket{0}$, so when we take our measurement at the end, we'll see $0$.

 Alternatively, if $f(0) = b ≠ f(1)$, it's the $\ket{0}$ terms that cancel out, leaving $(-1)^b \ket{1}$.
-Again the phase depends on $b$, but we don't care about the phase: the important thing is that if we measure the qubit, we always see $1$.
+The phase depends on $b$, but we don't care about the phase.
+The important thing is that if we measure the qubit, we always see $1$.

-The result in either case is that with probability $1$, we determine the value of $f(0) \oplus f(1)$, after evaluating $f$ once (albeit on a superposition of quantum states).
+The result in either case is that with probability $1$, we determine the value of $f(0) ⊕ f(1)$, after evaluating $f$ once (albeit on a superposition of quantum states).

-This is kind of a silly example, because the huge costs involved in building our quantum computer probably swamp the factor-of-2 improvement we got in the number of calls to $f$.
+This is kind of a silly example, because the huge costs involved in building our quantum computer almost certainly swamp the factor-of-2 improvement we got in the number of calls to $f$.
 But a generalization of this trick, known as the Deutsch-Josza algorithm~\cite{DeutschJ1992}, solves the much harder (although still a bit contrived-looking) problem of distinguishing a constant Boolean function on $n$ bits from a function that outputs one for exactly half of its inputs.
-No deterministic algorithm can solve this problem without computing at least $2^n/2 + 1$ values of $f$, giving an exponential speed-up.\footnote{The speed-up compared to a randomized algorithm that works with probability $1-ε$ is less impressive.
+No deterministic algorithm can solve this problem without computing at least $2^n/2 + 1$ values of $f$, giving an exponential speed-up.

+The speed-up compared to a randomized algorithm that works with probability $1-ε$ is less impressive.
 With randomization, we only need to look at $O(\log 1/ε)$ values of $f$ to see both a $0$ and a $1$ in the non-constant case.
-But even here, the Deutsch-Josza algorithm does have the advantage of giving the correct answer always.}
+But even here, the Deutsch-Josza algorithm does have the advantage of giving the correct answer with probability $1$.
+If we make the same demand of a randomized algorithm, it does no better than a deterministic algorithm, at least in the constant-function case.